Gray, activist from lunch counter protest photo, dies at 84

 - Republicans stand behind Trump on wall; a few cracks emerge

-Young white people shouting racial slurs doused them with sugar, mustard and ketchup and attacked Salter with brass knuckles and broken glass.
+In May 1963, Salter joined black and white Tougaloo students during a sit-in at a segregated lunch counter at the Woolworth’s store in downtown Jackson.
+A mob of young white people doused them with sugar, mustard and ketchup and attacked Salter with brass knuckles and broken glass.

+The taunting crowd and the peaceful protesters were captured in a black-and-white photograph that gained international attention.

+“I was burned with cigarettes, hit and had pepper thrown in my eyes,” Salter, by then known as Gray, wrote in an article published in The Guardian in 2015.
+“The women weren’t struck, but had their hair pulled.
+All the while the air was filled with obscenities, the n-word — it was a lavish display of unbridled hatred.”